Genital Warts (HPV)

-HPV is a very common virus group.
-HPV has more than than 100 types identified so far.
-Some types can cause genital warts and cancer including cancer of the cervix, vulva, penis, anus, and throat.
-The good news is that the there is a vaccine to prevent it!
+Human Papilloma Virus (HPV) is a very common virus with more than 100 types identified.
+Some types can cause genital warts and cancer of the cervix, vulva, penis, anus, and throat.

 How would I get it?

 - Spread through oral, vaginal or anal sex or intimate skin-to-skin contact with an infected partner

 What kind of symptoms could I have if I am infected?